- Fantastic Team

 As previously discussed in the blog post, the unpleasant odour will gradually fade away with time, but for the most impatient of you, here are some tips on how to get rid of new carpet fumes (almost) naturally and freshen the room:

 - Use nails rather than glue to secure the rug in place.
 Often adhesives release off-gas fumes (VOCs) in the air, too.

 - Pour baking soda onto the carpet and leave it overnight.
 Vacuum the carpet using a cleaner with HEPA filters on the next day.

 - Vacuum the carpet frequently.
 Vacuuming often when the item is new may reduce the smell.
 Do this every day or every other day.

 - Cut onion or apples in half and place the halves in small bowls.
-They will absorb the new carpet odor.
+They will absorb the new carpet odour.
 If you are using onions, pour some water in the bowls.

 - Place large potted plants inside the newly carpeted room.
 Consider plants like Golden Pothos, Spider Plant, Aloe Vera, etc. Crack a window to get more fresh air.